-The HCU operates as part of the Intelligence Branch in the Investigative Services Division.
+The HCU operates as part of the Chief's Office.
 Established in 2003, the HCU investigates incidents where hate or bias has been identified as a precipitating component in the commission of a criminal offence or in an incident.

 The HCU's mandate is to: